(Doxycycline 40mg m/r)

 - you have had surgery that excludes or bypasses the duodenum.

-Please refer to the summary of product characteristics by clicking here for a full list of contraindications and cautions.
+Please refer to the summary of product characteristics by reading the full list of contraindications and cautions for Efracea.

 The administration of tetracyclines during the second and third trimester results in the permanent discolouration of teeth in the offspring.
 As a result, doxycycline should not be used during the second and third trimester.